Ford Bronco tires – our picks

 It's a sigh of relief for those of us bored of seeing the same pickups, Wranglers, and 4Runners out on the trail.
 With such an iconic nameplate being brought back to life, Ford would be remiss not to take its choice of original equipment tires as seriously as it has in disguising the new Bronco's appearance during its testing.

-However, from what we've seen in test mule photos of a potential new Bronco circulating around the internet, it's riding around the metro Detroit area on legendary BFGoodrich All-Terrain T/A KO2's wrapped around a 6-spoke, 6-lug alloy wheel (likely the same as the current Ford Ranger's 6x139.7, of which the new Bronco will also share an entire chassis platform).
+However, from what we've seen in test mule photos of a potential two-door Ford Bronco mule circulating around the internet, it's riding around the metro Detroit area on legendary BFGoodrich All-Terrain T/A KO2's wrapped around a 6-spoke, 6-lug alloy wheel (likely the same as the current Ford Ranger's 6x139.7, of which the new Bronco will also share an entire chassis platform).

 It's also worth pointing out that the 2019 Ranger is available with 255/65R17 all-terrain tires, as well as 265/60R18 and LT 265/65R17 AT tires (for higher load ratings and a stiffer, stronger sidewall overall).
 This gives us a glimpse into what we might expect to see the new Bronco roll from the factory on.
 However, the fact that the BFG KO2 isn't an OE tire option for the current Ranger on any trim level suggests that Ford might have something different in mind for the new Bronco.